 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On December 9 we celebrate "Righteous Saint Anna's Conception of the Mother of God."
+The Orthodox Church celebrates "Righteous Saint Anna's Conception of the Mother of God."
 This lengthy, explicit title offers some important insights into Orthodox theology.

 First, it tells us that Mary the Mother of God was conceived through the union of two human parents, like any other person born in the world.
 Many icons of her conception clearly show her parents, Joachim and Anna, standing together in a loving embrace, with a bed behind or near them.

 Father Thomas Hopko, in his book "The Winter Pascha," writes that Orthodoxy does not go along with this teaching because our Church does not believe that such a stain exists.
 Father Thomas writes that all of us, including the Theotokos, "are born into a fallen, death-bound, demon-riddled world...We are all born mortal and tending toward sin.
-But we are not born guilty of any personal sin, certainly not one allegedly committed "in Adam."
+But we are not born guilty of any personal sin, certainly not one allegedly committed "'in Adam.'"

 The title of the Feast also tells us that the baby girl Anna conceived was indeed the one who would become the God-bearer, or Theotokos.
 God honors the act of human reproduction by using it to bring forth the woman who will have the most exalted privilege of any human being who ever lived.
 Not only that, but He leaves her free to say "no" to His plan for her if she so chooses.